cloudmesh/get/README.md

 You are running a supported version of python: 3.7.2 You are running a supported version of pip: 19.0.3
 ```

+Naturally you can also specify the format and output the information in json so its easier to paste and copy

+    cms version --format=json

 Bug: In some cases we found that the table does not show.
 Please help us debug
 it.
 The doce is in cloudmesh-cmd.